jameskolwolf1/Whack-A-Prof/specs/Specification.md

 ### **2.4: Operating Environment** <a name="Operating-Environment"></a>

 The server-side components of the software system can operate on any operating system, including but not limited to Linux, Windows, and macOS.
-The client-side components of the software system must operate within common web browser environments or Visual Studio Code V. 1.72.2 and above.
+The client-side components of the software system must operate within common web browser environments.
 The minimum set of browsers that must be supported is:

-- Google Chrome 44+
+- Google Chrome

-- Apple Safari 7+
+- Apple Safari

-- Microsoft Internet Explorer 10+
+- Microsoft Internet Explorer

 - Mozilla Firefox 40+

-- Windows 10 V. 2h22

-- Linux

-- MacOS

 - Fedora WS 36